-A total of ten large, medium and small tourism companies as well as five associations and civil society organizations have come together to jointly develop online training courses on human rights due diligence in the tourism value chain.
+A total of nine large, medium and small tourism companies as well as five associations and civil society organizations came together to jointly develop an online training course on human rights due diligence in the tourism value chain.
+The e-learning is available for free for direct partners and suppliers of all tourism players and does not only raise awareness on human rights but also strengthens the knowledge of users.

 According to the German Federal Ministry for Economic Cooperation and Development (BMZ), millions of people worldwide live in hardship because minimum social standards such as the prohibition of forced and child labor or environmental protection aspects are disregarded.
 The United Nations Guiding Principles on Business and Human Rights (UNGPs) are the authoritative global framework for preventing and addressing negative impacts of business on human rights and are a fundamental tool for addressing these major collective challenges.